 All the developed code is released under Open Source Licenses (MIT/EUPL).
-Oskari uses standard Open Source components such as OpenLayers, GeoTools, GeoServer, Jackson and jQuery.
+Oskari uses standard Open Source components such as OpenLayers, GeoTools and GeoServer.

 How is Oskari implemented?